FarsetLabs/farsetlabs.github.io/about/coronavirus_return_policy.md

 ## Purpose

-The purpose of these guidelines is to set out the procedures and restrictions that are put in place to allow Farset Labs to open in a safe manner during the ongoing COVID-19 pandemic
+The purpose of these guidelines is to set out the procedures and restrictions that are put in place to allow Farset Labs to open in a safe manner during the ongoing COVID-19 pandemic.

 These temporary guidelines will remain under constant review, with particular respect to any changes in government guidelines or restrictions.
 Should any subsequent government policy contradict any aspect of these guidelines it will be expected that Farset Labs and it’s members will immediately comply with government policy.